 In music, the key of a composition is defined by what notes are being played (Which are derived from a particular Major or Minor scale).
 A popular Major scale is C Major (All the white keys on the piano) and E minor is a popular minor scale (A lot of blues guitar is played in E minor).
-Here is a list of the most popular keys we offer:
+E Major and D minor scales tend to sound the best on these steel instruments (Due to the scale range), but here is a list of the most popular keys we offer:

 |Most Popular Major Keys||Most Popular minor Keys|